pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

 ==================================== ==============================================================
-:attr:`Document.FontInfos`           PDF only: information on inserted fonts :meth:`Annot._cleanContents`         PDF only: clean the annot's ``/Contents`` objects :meth:`Annot._getXref`               PDF only: return XREF number of annotation :meth:`ConversionHeader`             return header string for ``getText`` methods :meth:`ConversionTrailer`            return trailer string for ``getText`` methods :meth:`Document._delXmlMetadata`     PDF only: remove XML metadata :meth:`Document._getGCTXerrmsg`      retrieve C-level exception message :meth:`Document._getNewXref`         PDF only: create and return a new XREF entry :meth:`Document._getObjectString`    PDF only: return object source code :meth:`Document._getOLRootNumber`    PDF only: return / create XREF of ``/Outline`` :meth:`Document._getPageObjNumber`   PDF only: return XREF and generation number of a page :meth:`Document._getPageXref`        PDF only: same as ``_getPageObjNumber()`` :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata XREF number :meth:`Document._getXrefLength`      PDF only: return length of XREF table :meth:`Document._getXrefStream`      PDF only: return content of a stream :meth:`Document._getXrefString`      PDF only: return object source code :meth:`Document._updateObject`       PDF only: insert or update a PDF object :meth:`Document._updateStream`       PDF only: replace the stream of an object :meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.extractImage`        PDF only: extract raw embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._setContents`            PDF only: set page's /Contents object to specified yref :meth:`Page._getXref`                PDF only: return XREF number of page :meth:`Page.getDisplayList`          create the page's display list :meth:`Page.insertFont`              PDF only: store a new font in the document :meth:`Page.getTextBlocks`           extract text blocks as a Python list :meth:`Page.getTextWords`            extract text words as a Python list :meth:`Page.run`                     run a page through a device :meth:`PaperSize`                    return width, height for known paper formats
+:attr:`Document.FontInfos`           PDF only: information on inserted fonts :meth:`Annot._cleanContents`         PDF only: clean the annot's ``/Contents`` objects :meth:`Annot._getXref`               PDF only: return xref of annotation :meth:`ConversionHeader`             return header string for ``getText`` methods :meth:`ConversionTrailer`            return trailer string for ``getText`` methods :meth:`Document._delXmlMetadata`     PDF only: remove XML metadata :meth:`Document._deleteObject`       PDF only: delete an object :meth:`Document._getGCTXerrmsg`      retrieve C-level exception message :meth:`Document._getNewXref`         PDF only: create and return a new XREF entry :meth:`Document._getObjectString`    PDF only: return object definition "source" :meth:`Document._getOLRootNumber`    PDF only: return / create xref of ``/Outline`` :meth:`Document._getPageObjNumber`   PDF only: return xref and generation number of a page :meth:`Document._getPageXref`        PDF only: same as ``_getPageObjNumber()`` :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata xref number :meth:`Document._getXrefLength`      PDF only: return length of xref table :meth:`Document._getXrefStream`      PDF only: return content of a stream object :meth:`Document._getXrefString`      PDF only: return object definition "source" :meth:`Document._updateObject`       PDF only: insert or update a PDF object :meth:`Document._updateStream`       PDF only: replace the stream of an object :meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.extractImage`        PDF only: extract embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._setContents`            PDF only: set page's /Contents object to specified xref :meth:`Page._getXref`                PDF only: return xref of page :meth:`Page.getDisplayList`          create the page's display list :meth:`Page.insertFont`              PDF only: store a new font in the document :meth:`Page.getTextBlocks`           extract text blocks as a Python list :meth:`Page.getTextWords`            extract text words as a Python list :meth:`Page.run`                     run a page through a device :meth:`PaperSize`                    return width, height for a known paper format :meth:`PaperRect`                    return rectangle for a known paper format :attr:`paperSizes`                   dictionary of pre-defined paper formats
 ==================================== ==============================================================

    .. method:: PaperSize(s)